kevinburke24/fhir-records-api/README.md

 ## Design notes

-**Who consumes this:** a patient.
-That drove the endpoint shapes — records/medications scoped to one patient, keyword search in patient vocabulary, and right-to-erasure as a priortiy.
+**Who consumes this:** A patient, which drove the architecture: r ecords/medications scoped to one patient, keyword search in patient vocabulary, and right-to-erasure as a priortiy.
 Secondary users like biopharma and research companies are scoped out on purpose because they require different data models and endpoints.
 For these users, data would need to be accessed across all patients, which requires a completely different approach to data privacy.

-**In-memory over a database — deliberately.** The prompt mentioned ingestion is out of scope and the dataset fits in RAM, so records load at startup into three structures:
+**In-memory over a database.** The prompt mentioned ingestion is out of scope and the dataset fits in RAM, so records load at startup into three structures: